Humanitarian Engineering (with Management) (MSc) (2023 Entry)

 Sustainable Operations and Humanitarian Supply Chains

-The overall aim of the module is to explain the purpose and value of humanitarian organizations and supply chains within the society.
-You will gain a deeper understanding of the similarities and differences between commercial and humanitarian operations by discussing the trade-offs in decision making through social and financial frames of reference.
+The aim of the module is to explain the purpose and value of humanitarian organisations and supply chains within the society.
+Students will gain a deeper understanding of the similarities and differences between commercial and humanitarian operations by discussing the trade-offs in decision making through social and financial frames of reference.
 This module sets out to provide a holistic strategic view of social enterprises through a comprehensive discussion of critical operational issues pertaining to performance, risk, strategy and sustainability.

 Mindful Project Management

 There are two specific features about project management theory which make it a slightly different type of subject to most other academic modules.
 Firstly, the subject has its origins in large-scale, complex operations.
 This means that a large proportion of the published theory concerns the planning and control aspects of the management of such processes.
 Secondly, most of the concepts were developed in the heyday of the 1960s, where a lot of activity was taking place in the aerospace, defence and construction sectors.
 This means that most of the basic literature is reasonably old and technically focused.